AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/combined-pages-object-details.md

 description: We have merged all the subtabs located under the Details tab of an object into a single page in the new Adobe Workfront experience.
 ---

-# Edit object details in `the new Adobe Workfront experience`
+# Edit object details in the new Adobe Workfront experience

-We have merged all the subtabs located under the Details tab of an object into a single page in `the new Adobe Workfront experience`.
+We have merged all the subtabs located under the Details tab of an object into a single page in the new Adobe Workfront experience.

 >[!NOTE]
 >